 AI Workbench use cases

-With AI Workbench, you can apply the power of machine learning to your BlueConic data:
+With AI Workbench, you can apply the power of machine learning to your BlueConic data.
+You can use AI Workbench to run machine learning models with data from BlueConic profiles, connections, timeline events, and listeners.

-- Calculate customer scores based on combinations of profile properties: customer life-time value (CLV), propensity to buy, click, or churn.
+- Calculate predictive customer scores based on combinations of profile properties: customer lifetime value (CLV); recency, frequency, monetary value (RFM); or propensity to buy, click, or churn.

 - Use clustering to discover new customer segments.